Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-In this paper we show that cycles in the depth relation (for a \emph{fixed} viewing direction, which, as already stated, is taken to be the view from $z=+\infty$) can be eliminated by creating a significantly subquadratic number of pieces, while keeping the complexity of each piece constant.
+In this paper we show that cycles in the depth relation for a \emph{fixed} viewing direction (here, the view from $z=+\infty$) can be eliminated by creating a significantly subquadratic number of pieces, while keeping the complexity of each piece constant.
 As already mentioned, the number of pieces that our technique yields, which is $O(n^{3/2+\eps})$, for any prespecified $\eps>0$, is nearly tight in the worst case.

-Recall that we have assumed that the triangles of $\T$ are in general position.
-We will cut the triangles by drawing curves on each triangle; this will be performed in a hierarchical manner, by a recursive procedure.
-The triangle pieces will be defined implicitly as faces in the induced arrangement of curves in each triangle.
-We will deliver our promise of constant-description-complexity pieces at the very end of the argument, in Section~\ref{sec:pieces}.
-Ideally, we would like the curves to be straight and the pieces to be triangular as in the BSP technique \cite{PY}, but our argument cannot achieve it, in its current form.
+The complexity of the pieces into which we cut our triangles depends \emph{only} on $\eps$.

+We will cut the triangles by drawing curves on each of them; this will be performed in a~hierarchical manner, by a recursive procedure.
+For each triangle $\Delta$, the curves drawn on $\Delta$ form a planar arrangement within $\Delta$, and the overall collection of faces of these arrangements, over all $\Delta\in\T$, will have an acyclic depth relation.
+In general, though, these faces need not have constant complexity, so a final step breaks them into subfaces that do have constant complexity, without affecting the asymptotic bound on the number of pieces.
+The actual procedure that produces these curves is somewhat more involved, and will be described in detail below.

+Ideally, we would like the curves to be straight and the pieces to be triangular, as yielded by the BSP technique \cite{PY}.
+The very recent work of De~Berg \cite{mdb}, which is based on our earlier work~\cite{ArS1dcg}, also cuts the triangles by straight segments, but it produces a larger number of pieces, with a bound close to $O(n^{7/4})$ (see Section~\ref{sec:discussion} for more details).
+Unfortunately, our argument cannot achieve this straightness property.